anablock/tailwindcss/README.md

 * `relative` -
 * `overflow-hodden` - prevent bleeding from the container
 * use `grid` to center elements
-* `grid-place-items-center` to center is vertically and horizontalyy
+* `grid-place-items-center` to center is vertically and horizontaly
+* `object-cover` - this attribute prevents stretching of an image

 ## Building a Youtube thumbnail with Tailwindcss
 ```html